alexyandy2016/fractal/readme.md

 1. Provides easy access to Fractal instance at Laravel 5/Lumen (ServiceProvider).
 2. Provides easy way of make a Fractal transformed/serialized http response.
 3. Provides configuration capability for Fractal and response format.
-4. Provides use case examples, so that users can quickly copy & paste into his/her project.
+4. Provides examples, so that users can quickly copy & paste into his/her project.

 <a name="install"></a>
 ##How to Install